PopularDemand/WebDev101-API/public/assets/lessons/wd103/basic-positioning.md

 ### Absolute

-These elements take the same `top`, `bottom`, `left`, `right` CSS attributes, but the values are now relative to the top left corner of the its nearest relatively positioned parent (usually a `div` or an element similar).
+These elements take the same `top`, `bottom`, `left`, `right` CSS properties, but the values are now relative to the top left corner of the its nearest relatively positioned parent (usually a `div` or an element similar).

-Note: Absolute position elements **ARE** removed from notmal document flow, and other element will fill the space the absolute element would have taken up.
+Note: Absolute position elements **ARE** removed from norsmal document flow, and other element will fill the space the absolute element would have taken up.

 Here, I have moved the second image 200px down and 200px right from the top left corner of the document.
 Notice that `top` and `left` refer to the left-most and top-most edges of the element: